 Filters

-Sun-damaged skin can be seen in both immediate reactions such as sunburn and long-term, often more subtle effects such as photoaging.
-This article explains how to recognize sun-related skin damage, which factors play a role and how you can protect your skin from UV damage.
-You will also learn how moderate sunlight supports the immune system and how the body produces vitamin D.
+Sun-damaged skin manifests itself in both immediate reactions like sunburn and long-term, often more subtle effects like photoaging.
+This article explains how to recognize sun-induced skin damage, which factors play a role, and how you can protect your skin from UV damage.
+You'll also learn how moderate sunlight supports the immune system and how the body produces vitamin D.

 Characteristics of sun-damaged skin